Providing Legal Solutions

 Employee at Will

+Employees often falsely believe that as long as they continue to perform their job well, that there is some security of continued employment.
 When people are fired from their jobs, they often believe that they were wrongfully terminated.
-As employment attorneys, we often get calls from people who want to take legal action against their former employer for wrongful termination.
+As employment attorneys, we often get calls from people who want to take legal action against their former employer for what the employee perceives to be a wrongful termination.
 Many times, a termination is a result of a personality conflict between the employee and his or her supervisor.
 Other times, the termination is a result of what the employee feels was an undeserved poor performance review.
-While being terminated for such reasons can be extremely difficult for an employee to accept, it is not necessarily the basis of a legal claim for wrongful discharge.
+While being terminated for such reasons can be very difficult for an employee to accept, it is typically not the basis of a legal claim for wrongful termination.

-While the majority of employment terminations are not legally actionable, it is always wise if you suspect that you have been discriminated against to seek the advice of an experienced employment lawyer.
-Cotler Law LLC counsels both individuals as well employers (management) regarding legal rights related to employment termination.
+While a majority of employment terminations are not legally actionable, it is always wise if you suspect that you have been discriminated against to seek the advice of an experienced employment lawyer.
+Cotler Law LLC counsels both individuals as well employers regarding legal rights related to employment termination.

 - 3 Over 30 Years of Experience